Are you an artistically inclined animal lover looking for an easy way to help save animals?

 That said, Art 4 Animals is an excellent avenue to help reduce pet homelessness through creative fundraisers.

 “So, when we’re able to do events, we do anything and everything.
-We will do photoshoots with local photographers.
-We’ll do music events.
-We’ve done even things like yoga, comedy nights—any type of possible—anything you can put into the arts category, we’ve probably done some kind of fundraisers related to that…”
+We do photoshoots with local photographers.
+We do music events.
+We’ve done even things like yoga, comedy nights.
+Anything you can put into the arts category, we’ve probably done some kind of fundraisers related to that.”